Certified Scrum Trainer®

 Definitions

-• Community Involvement: active participation in the international Agile/Scrum community, extending beyond the CST’s or CST candidate’s local Agile/Scrum scope and region.
-This involvement can include virtual or online engagement.
-See the CST certification standards document for examples of community involvement activities that could meet this requirement.
+• Community Engagement: active, visible contributions within Scrum Alliance, the Agile/Scrum community, and among other globally recognized agilists, extending beyond the CST’s or CST candidate’s local Agile/Scrum scope and/or region.
+These contributions can include virtual or online engagement.

 • CST: an active Certified Scrum Trainer, meeting and maintaining all certification requirements designated by Scrum Alliance.